vertis/vertis-io/_posts/2010-02-09-copy-the-structure-but-not-the-data.md

 title: "Copy the structure but not the data."
 ---

-I’m working on a prototype at the moment that requires me to insert data into offline tables (offline as far as Documentum is concerned).
-The examples that I’ve found all resort to specifying the exact structure of the table.
+I'm working on a prototype at the moment that requires me to insert data into offline tables (offline as far as Documentum is concerned).
+The examples that I've found all resort to specifying the exact structure of the table.

 {% highlight sql %}
 create table DMI_OBJECT_TYPEx (